 Not everyone who tweets or posts on Instagram is a social media manager.
 Some think handling a personal Facebook page makes them qualified, but managing multiple social media platforms for a brand is a whole different story.

-Before diving into strategy or content creation, start with basic screening questions.
-This helps filter out candidates who lack real experience, strategic thinking, or the ability to measure success.
+Start with basic screening questions.
+This helps filter out candidates who lack qualifications.

 1. What experience do you have in social media management?